j-siderius/TinySpark/docs/chapter2/plant_monitoring.md

 ![FCNN with weights](../assets/images/nn_2-2-1_weights.png)

 The network from the [previous section](network_connections.md) is used here.
 Weights are defined as seen.
 For the activation function, the step function from [Chapter 1](../chapter1/logic_gates.md) is used again.
-Note how in this example, negative weights are also possible, and we introduce it to weight the first input of the output neuron.
+Note how in this example, negative weights are also possible in order to give inputs negative influences as well.

 $$
 f(x) =